 Farmers should be transparent; they grow food we put in our bodies.
 Ask if you can visit their farm.
 It’s a great education and may provide you with a better connection to your food and the real cost of producing it.
 Plus, it’s fun for kids.

 Can I try a sample?

 It seems so simple, but taste can tell you a lot.
 Are their carrots bland?
-Do their strawberries taste sweet?
+Are their strawberries sweet?
 The tomatoes sold at most conventional grocery stores are completely lacking in flavor (and probably nutrients).
 When you taste a ripe, organic heirloom tomato, you realize why tomatoes are considered a fruit.
 So sweet!
-Ask your farmer if you can have a sample of the food they’ve grown before you buy it.
+Ask your farmer if you can sample the food they’ve grown before you buy it.
 If it doesn’t excite you, try another vendor or another market.

 How do you care for your soil?

 This is a biggie.
 Organic farming isn’t just about spraying or not spraying; it’s also about caring for the soil.
 Excellent soil health can provide the best nutrients for the food you eat and ultimately your health.
 Ideally the farmer shouldn’t till the soil, but rather use organic compost, cover crops, crop rotation, and some soil enrichments.
 Ask what the farmer does to build up the organic matter in the soil.
 Produce should be full flavored, not tasteless or bland.
 If it is, it’s probably due to low mineral levels in the soil.

 Do they grow something different than the usual suspects?